 – Satyakam Ray

 Have you ever tried wrestling with siblings or cousins during school holidays just for fun in the absence of parents?
-If the answer is yes, the author’s prediction that the fight maybe didn’t go well as planned and finally resulted in a scuffle.
+If the answer is yes, the author predicts that the fight may not go as well as planned, resulting in a scuffle.
 What was supposed to be a friendly banter among cousins eventually reached parents’ ears as complaints and subsequent reprimands.

-Well, this case among 90s kids directly results from watching WWE on TV during weekends as time pass.
+Well, this case among 90s kids directly results from watching WWE on TV during weekends as time passes.
 WWE wrestling, formerly WWF, ruled the 90s kids’ world back then.
-Today’s generation is busy with smartphones, various streaming services, and endless sources of entertainment available easily.
-90s kids did have the luxury to watch WWE after their homework was done.
+Today’s generation is busy with smartphones, various streaming services, and endless sources of readily available entertainment.
+In the 90s, kids had the luxury of watching WWE after homework.

 The glory of one and only Undertaker, Triple H, Kane, John Cena, Rey Mysterio, Big Show, the Great Khali, and many others constantly flashes back when one talks about WWE.
-Specifically, the undefeated run of Undertaker and continuously maintaining the character for 25 years shows the commitment and dedication of the guy toward the wrestling fraternity.
+Specifically, the undefeated run of Undertaker and continuous maintenance of the character for 25 years show the commitment and dedication of the guy toward the wrestling fraternity.
 Many other superstars graced the stage.
 Andre, the giant, was such a character.
-The clash between the Big Show and the world’s strongest man Mark Henry always reminds the strength aspect of this sport.
+The clash between the Big Show and the world’s strongest man, Mark Henry, always reminds us of the strength aspect of this sport.
 Brutal attacks using chairs, rods, or other equipment were an additional factor added to the gory side of these events.

 What made these events special was the commentary of the panel members- mostly ex-WWE superstars.
 The adrenaline rush among the spectators at the venue and TV viewers always doubled by listening to the live commentary.
 Pro wrestlers used the commentator’s table to slam the opponents to make the matter more entertaining.